Letian-Wang/Server-Policy/Detailed tutorial on SSH.md

 #### 2. Different levels to work around ssh, depending on your familiarity and demand with ssh,
 1. If you do not mind log in with other own account and do not want to get into detail, you can just follow [Guide 1](#Guide-1) to install openssh-client and connect to server using others' account (certainly under others' permission)
-2. If you want to create your own account on the server via ssh, follow [Guide 2](#Guide-2) to create your account(will be using others' account temporarily), and folllow 1.3 to connect to the server
+2. If you want to create your own account on the server via ssh, follow [Guide 2](#Guide-2) to create your account(will be using others' account temporarily)
 3. If you want to log in your own account wighout password(which is safer), follow [Guide 3](#Guide-3) to generate public key